-I am reminded of Merton today also because a decade earlier he had written that the definition of the Immaculate Conception “was a turning point in the modern history of the Church,” for “the world “has been put into the hands of our Immaculate Lady and she is our hope in the terrible days we live in.”
+In the middle of the 20th-century, the famous American monk Thomas Merton wrote that the definition of the Immaculate Conception “was a turning point in the modern history of the Church.
+The world,” he wrote, “has been put into the hands of our Immaculate Lady and she is our hope in the terrible days we live in.”
 [November 10, 1947]

-Anticipating Merton’s hope a century earlier, in 1846 the Bishops of the United States had proclaimed Mary the patroness of the United Sates under the title of her Immaculate Conception.
-So today, already an especially grace-filled day the entire Church, is even more especially so for our country and for our own local parish community, under the special patronage of the Immaculate Conception since 1855.
+Anticipating Merton’s hope a century earlier in 1846, the Bishops of the United States had proclaimed Mary the patroness of the United Sates under the title of her Immaculate Conception.
+So today, already an especially grace-filled day for the entire Church, is even more especially so for our country, so very much in need of grace right now.

-Homily for the Immaculate Conception of the Blessed Virgin Mary, Immaculate Conception Church, Knoxville, TN, December 8, 2017.
+Homily for the Immaculate Conception of the Blessed Virgin Mary, Saint Paul the Apostle Church, New York, December 8, 2021.

 Post a Comment